aarong/feedme-spec/README.md

   to transmit `FeedOpen` and `FeedClose` messages referencing other feed name-argument combinations.

-- The `FeedCloseResponse` message from the server will indicate whether the client should understand the feed to be `closed` (success) or `open` (error).

 Server behavior:

-- The server must honor the client's request unless something unexpected occurs.
+- The server must honor the client's request unless the client message violates the specification.

 - If the feed name-argument combination referenced by a `FeedClose` message is `open` for that client, the server must consider the feed to be `closing` until it has responded with a `FeedCloseResponse` message.

-  - If the `FeedCloseResponse` message indicates success, the server must consider the feed to be `closed` and transmit no further messages referencing the feed.
+  - The server must subsequently transmit a `FeedCloseResponse` message indicating success, after which the server must consider the feed to be `closed` and transmit no further messages referencing the feed.

-  - If the `FeedCloseResponse` message indicates failure, the server must consider the feed to be `open` and transmit any subsequent `ActionRevelation` messages promised by the API.

 - If the feed name-argument combination referenced by a `FeedClose` message is not `open` for that client, then the client has violated the specification.